 Welcome to the blog of Bob Rutan - photographer and wood carver.

 My brother-in-law, who was a very avid Nikon photographer, recently passed away and left behind a lot of very high quality Nikon equipment.
-I do not have all of it in my possession yet, so will not be able to list photographs just yet.
-I suspect that the complete documentation of hardware with photos will not be until May or June of this year.
-However, I am able to list the equipment here for those that wish to get a jump on the sale.
-Contact me for more details and I should be able to get someone to take a photo.
+Contact me for more details.
 I do not use PayPal, so all purchases will need to be in cash or a check.
 Transfer of property will not take place until checks have been cashed and deposited.
-I will state that all equipment is in excellent condition.
+I will state that all equipment is in very good to excellent condition.
+I will provide a photo on any piece of equipment upon request.

 Cameras – body only